-I am an Associate Professor of Political Science in the Institute for Liberal Arts and Interdisciplinary Studies at Emerson College, in Boston, MA, USA.
-My research interests include comparative democratization, cultural resilience, memory politics, and social movements in the Global South and the United States.
+My name is Mneesha Gellman and I am an Associate Professor of Political Science in the Marlboro Institute for Liberal Arts and Interdisciplinary Studies at Emerson College, in Boston, MA, USA.
+My research interests include democratization, minority rights, education politics, incarceration, and immigration in the Global South and the United States.

 Contact me at email@example.com.